 Understanding the Buzzing Feeling

 The buzzing sensation is hard for many to explain.
 What makes it more interesting is that it appears to occur even when no anxiety is present, which is uncommon for most anxiety symptoms.
 That's one of the reasons that it's so hard to diagnose and describe, since the buzzing itself doesn't always occur at the peak of anxiety.
-Take my anxiety test to find out what other symptoms may be caused by anxiety.
+Take my free 7 minute anxiety test to find out what other symptoms may be caused by anxiety.

 The most common way of experiencing the buzzing feeling is in to feel like your muscles, fingers, or legs are vibrating or shaking inside.
 It's not the same thing as "nervous shaking."
 Rather, it's like your body acts like an electric toothbrush that turns on and vibrates in strange and unusual ways.
 For some the twitching is very fast.
 For others, it's a bit slower.

 Why Symptoms Occur When No Anxiety is Present

 One of the reasons this symptom causes so much distress is because it occurs without any clear anxiety present.
 Since most anxiety symptoms occur along with anxiety, this can create a feeling as though something else may be wrong.
 It commonly triggers many of the health anxieties that those with anxiety experience regularly.

 But there are two issues that cause the buzzing feeling - and other unusual sensations that occur without anxiety - to happen when your anxiety dies down:

 - Most people also experience subconscious anxiety and stress.
 There are issues that are often in your mind, along with neurotransmitter changes that occur when you have severe anxiety.
 These issues can cause anxiety symptoms even when you feel fine and have no negative thoughts.